JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 **UPDATES**

+SEPT 2024:

+Added compatibility for Stoneborn Delights liquors, Mashed's Ashlands liquors, and all of the new Medieval Overhaul liquors to satisfy ingredients for Late Medieval Medicine.

+Added the optional ingredient Stoneborn Delights Glimmerquartz in place of Neutroamine for Pareisan Medicine.

+Changed Pareisan Medicine recipe to use one Medieval Overhaul mithril in place of five steel.

+Added the optional ingedient Medieval Overhaul linen in place of cloth in all Medicine Recipes.

 March 2024:

 Hello, I am currently working on testing UNSTABLE 1.5 branch.
 This is difficult until official 1.5 of Medieval Overhaul is released, but I am making it available in case anyone wants to help test it.